awedwards/daphnia-bergland/README.md

 ![alt text](https://github.com/awedwards/daphnia/blob/master/media/segmentation.png)

 We want to fit an ellipse to the animal to find the anatomical directions.
-The fit_animal_ellipse method does this iteratively, so that we can remove any pixels that have obviously been mis-classified and calculate features like size of the animal:
+The fit_animal_ellipse method does this iteratively, so that we can remove any pixels that have obviously been mis-classified.
+Then we can calculate features like size of the animal:

 ![alt text](https://github.com/awedwards/daphnia/blob/master/media/cleaned_animal_area.png)